 Regional monitoring wells R-46 and R-60 are located downgradient of MDA C (Figure 4.1-1) (LANL 2009, 105592; LANL 2011, 111798).
-The upper surface of the regional aquifer is located within the lower Puye Formation or the upper pumiceous deposits of the Santa Fe Group, and the depths to water range from approximately 1320 ft to 1330 ft bgs (Koch and Schmeer 2011, 201566).
+The upper surface of the regional aquifer is located within the lower Puye Formation or the upper pumiceous deposits of the Santa Fe Group, and the depths to water range from approximately 1323.4 ft to 1333.4 ft bgs as of January 1, 2023.
 Near MDA C, the direction of shallow groundwater flow in the regional aquifer is to the east-southeast.

 Vapor-phase volatile organic compounds (VOCs) and tritium are present in the upper 500 ft of the unsaturated zone beneath MDA C (LANL 2011, 204370).
 The primary vapor-phase contaminants beneath MDA C are trichloroethene (TCE) and tritium.
+Regular pore-gas sampling for these compounds is ongoing and reported to NMED.
 No evidence has been found of groundwater contamination in the regional aquifer.
 MDA C is located on a mesa top above thick, unsaturated units of the Bandelier Tuff, and therefore, present-day aqueous-phase transport is generally assumed to be minimal.